rosesleni/Business-database/README.md

 ![query7](https://user-images.githubusercontent.com/72918495/103330747-c9bf2400-4a9d-11eb-93c7-5323a4ee14e2.png)

 7.QUERY
       i.
-Description:
+Description:In this query display all the information of the employees whose salary is within the range 3000..

-      ii.Why is it important:
+   ii.Why is it important: The importance of this is to show salary like you want to direct to show your salaries

    iii: sample output:
    Select * from salaries  where salary> all(select salary  from salaries where salary<3000);